hyrrot/hyrrot.github.io/content/posts/resigned-rakuten-group.md

 ---
 title: "Resigned Rakuten Group"
-summary: "I decided to summarize my experience when I resigned from Rakuten Group, Inc. in the form of a so-called resignation entry."
+summary: "I decided to summarize my experience when I resigned from Rakuten Group, Inc. in the form of a so-called resignation article."
 date: 2022-07-15T23:00:00+09:00
 draft: false
 toc: false